 i.
 Incorporation of changes that the administrator has determined to be similar to those in paragraphs “a” through “h” of this subrule.

 567—22.144(455B) Automatic permit amendment.
-The following permit revisions shall be deemed to amend automatically, and become a part of the affected unit’s acid rain permit by operation of law without any further review:

-22.144(1) Upon recordation by the administrator under 40 CFR Part 73, all allowance allocations to, transfers to, and deductions from an affected unit’s allowance tracking system account; and

-22.144(2) Incorporation of an offset plan that has been approved by the administrator under 40 CFR Part 77.

-567—22.145(455B) Permit reopenings.

-22.145(1) As provided in rule 567—22.114(455B), the department will reopen an acid rain permit for cause, including whenever additional requirements become applicable to any affected unit governed by the permit.

-22.145(2) In reopening an acid rain permit for cause, the department will issue a draft permit changing the provisions, or adding the requirements, for which the reopening was necessary.
-The draft permit shall be subject to the requirements of rules 567—22.135(455B) to 567—22.139(455B).

-22.145(3) Any reopening of an acid rain permit shall not affect the term of the permit.
+The provisions for automatic permit amendments as set forth in 40 CFR 72.84 are adopted by reference.

+567—22.145(455B) Permit re-openings.
+The provisions for permit re-openings as set forth in 40 72.85 area adopted by reference.

 567—22.146(455B) Compliance certification—annual report.

 22.146(1) Applicability and deadline.
 For each calendar year in which a unit is subject to the acid rain emissions limitations, the designated representative of the source at which the unit is located shall submit to the administrator and the department, within 60 days after the end of the calendar year, an annual compliance certification report for the unit in compliance with 40 CFR 72.90.